-During the year, the Company demonstrated a high level of environmental and good level of administrative performance with the resource consents as defined in Section 1.1.4.
+During the year, the Company demonstrated a high level of environmental and high level of administrative performance with the resource consents as defined in Section 1.1.4.

-3.4 Recommendations from the 2018-2019 Annual Report
+3.4 Recommendations from the 2019-2020 Annual Report

-In the 2018-2019 Annual Report, it was recommended:
+In the 2019-2020 Annual Report, it was recommended:

-- 1. THAT in the first instance, monitoring of consented activities in the 2019-2020 year continue at the same level as in 2018-2019. - 2.
-THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
-THAT the option for a review of resource consents in June 2020, as set out in the respective consent conditions not be exercised.
+- 1. THAT in the first instance, monitoring of consented activities in the 2020-2021 year continue at the same level as in 2019-2020. - 2.
+THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
+THAT the option for a review of resource consents in June 2021, as set out in the respective consent conditions not be exercised.